About

 The result is a model that strengthens saving behavior, circulates capital within communities, and provides institutions with measurable outcomes around participation, completion, and financial resilience.

-The long term vision is a network of institution sponsored savings cohorts operating across cities, nonprofits, and community organizations.
+The long term vision is a network of institution sponsored Community Capital Access Programs operating across cities, nonprofits, universities, workforce programs, and community organizations.
 The goal is to expand access to capital not through debt, but through structured collective savings that circulate wealth within the communities that generate it.

 Selected Programs